 Now, this Full HD video camera has also proven it’s worth being mentioned in the list of best cameras for streaming but there is a flaw in the body of this camera, which does not, in any way, affect the video quality but mainly, reduces the feel of the camera.
 Let us elaborate on that.
 It looks good with its black leather and grey metal kind of vibes but when you touch it, it is all plastic.
 It’s not, however, cheap plastic but quite sturdy and we assure you it does not affect the full HD resolution of videos, so if you are willing to overlook that, continue reading on.
 Here are some key features of Lumix G7;

 - Mic Holder

 You can get all of the features above for $499.
-Some might have gathered from the above information that this camera features the smallest sensor of all 3 cameras in our list but what that small camera can provide you is cinematic footage at 4K.
-Now, we know that it is not the main feature for live streaming but whatever fancies you.
+Some might have gathered from the above information that this camera features the smallest sensor of all 3 streaming cameras on our list but what that small camera can provide you is cinematic footage at 4K.
+Now, we know that it is not the main feature of a camera for live streaming but whatever fancies you.
 For some people, cinematic 30 FPS 4K live streaming might be a preference.
 Another great feature that this camera pack is the ability to get direct Microphone input from the camera.
 You can connect the mic to the camera through a dedicated port and can also mount the mic on the top of the camera where a horseshoe mount is given.
-If that does not sound comfort, we do not know what does, for the live streaming community.
+If that does not sound comfortable, we do not know what does, for the live streaming community.

-Now, we do understand that you are just looking for a great camera but a camera does not become great without having a great lens.
+Now, we do understand that you are just looking for the best camera but a camera does not become great without having a great lens.
 The stock lens that comes with the cameras above is also nice but if you really want to step in the field and make a name, you are going to need a decent lens.
 For this reason alone, we kept the price of the main camera around $500, so you can still get a great camera and also the best lens to go with it.
 Sigma 16mm is a lens that is very dear to us and for good reasons as stated below.

 Best Settings for Livestreaming